2018 Moscow–Constantinople schism: Omission of commemoration of all other primates by Patriarch Kirill

 On 7 January 2019, during the festive Christmas liturgy in the Cathedral of Christ the Savior, Patriarch Kirill of the ROC did not mention a single name of the primates of other local Orthodox Churches, with whom the ROC is in canonical communion.
 Such commemoration (Note: In Greek, it is called "diptych".) is demanded by a church charter and is a centuries-old tradition.
-In contrast to this, the head of the newly created Orthodox Church of Ukraine, Metropolitan Epiphanius, solemnly listed the names of all the primates, including the "Most Holy Patriarch of Russia Kirill".
+In contrast to this, the head of the newly created Orthodox Church of Ukraine, Metropolitan Epiphanius of Kyiv, solemnly listed the names of all the primates, including the "Most Holy Patriarch of Russia Kirill".
 Epiphanius later explained that he had done this after the Ecumenical Patriarch had instructed him (Epiphanius) to do so, and that Filaret had instructed him not to mention Kirill.

 On 20 November 2019, during the patriarchal liturgy, Patriarch Kirill of Moscow did not commemorate by name any of the primates of the local Eastern Orthodox Churches, saying only "Remember, Lord, the Orthodox Patriarchs."

 On 21 November 2019, Patriarch Kyrill and Patriarch Theophilos III of Jerusalem concelebrated a liturgy together.
 During this liturgy, they commemorated each others, but did not commemorate any of the other Eastern Orthodox primates.